Sensitivity floor for primordial black holes with neutrino searches: Introduction

 Numerous studies have explored constraints on the abundance of PBHs across a wide range of masses~\cite{Green:2020jor}.
 For larger PBHs masses, various gravitational observations can be utilized to impose constraints, including microlensing, accretion, discreteness effects, and gravitational wave observations.
 For a comprehensive overview of these constraints, see e.g., Refs~\cite{Green:2020jor,Carr:2020gox}.

 Light PBHs with masses above $10^{14}\,{\rm g}$ can potentially be detected indirectly as they emit detectable particles and evaporate through Hawking radiation~\cite{Hawking:1974rv,Hawking:1975vcx,Page:1976df}.
 For PBHs with mass smaller than that, they cannot be a viable DM candidate as they would have evaporated by now.
-Only non-rotating (rotating) PBHs with masses higher than $5 \times 10^{14}\,{\rm g}$ ($7 \times 10^{14}\,{\rm g}$) could survive till today~\cite{Page:1976ki,Page:1977um}.
+Only nonrotating (rotating) PBHs with masses higher than $5 \times 10^{14}\,{\rm g}$ ($7 \times 10^{14}\,{\rm g}$) could survive until today~\cite{Page:1976ki,Page:1977um}.

 Constraints on the abundance of PBHs with masses ranging from $10^{14}$ g to $10^{17}$\,g have been placed by considering Hawking radiation~\cite{Auffinger:2022khh} in various astrophysical observations.
-These include Galactic gamma rays with INTEGRAL~\cite{Laha:2020ivk}, extra-Galactic X-ray and gamma-ray background~\cite{Ballesteros:2019exr,Arbey:2019vqx,Coogan:2020tuf,Carr:2009jm,Ray:2021mxu}, reionization of the early Universe in global 21-cm measurements~\cite{Mittal:2021egv,Saha:2021pqf}, imprints on the Cosmic Microwave Background~\cite{Clark:2016nst,Acharya:2020jbv}, and electrons/positrons emission by considering the Galactic center 511 keV gamma-ray line~\cite{Dasgupta:2019cae,Laha:2019ssq}.
+These include galactic gamma rays with INTEGRAL~\cite{Laha:2020ivk}, extra-galactic X-ray and gamma-ray background~\cite{Ballesteros:2019exr,Arbey:2019vqx,Coogan:2020tuf,Carr:2009jm,Ray:2021mxu}, reionization of the early Universe in global 21-cm measurements~\cite{Mittal:2021egv,Saha:2021pqf}, imprints on the cosmic microwave background~\cite{Clark:2016nst,Acharya:2020jbv}, and electrons/positrons emission by considering the Galactic Center 511 keV gamma-ray line~\cite{Dasgupta:2019cae,Laha:2019ssq}.

-Compared to the studies mentioned above, upper limits on the $\bar{\nu}_{e}$ from neutrino experiments can also be used to place constraints on the fraction of PBHs in DM searches~\cite{Bugaev:2000bz,Calabrese:2021zfq,Wang:2020uvi,Dasgupta:2019cae,Bernal:2022swt}.
+The potential to search for PBH neutrinos has been considered for a long time~\cite{Halzen:1995hu,Bugaev:2000bz}.
+More recently, upper limits on the $\bar{\nu}_{e}$ from neutrino experiments can also be used to place constraints on the fraction of PBHs in DM searches~\cite{Wang:2020uvi,Dasgupta:2019cae,Bernal:2022swt, DeRomeri:2021xgy}.
+Additionally, prospective bounds from the LZ/XENONnT and DARWIN experiment via coherent elastic neutrino-nucleus scattering~\cite{Calabrese:2021zfq} and detection prospects at IceCube~\cite{Capanema:2021hnm} have been explored.
 Although the limits are generally weaker, neutrino searches are more robust with respect to DM density profiles due to the all-sky nature of the search, as well as completely different systematics associated with propagation of electromagnetic messengers~\cite{Capanema:2021hnm}.